Georgedyatmsk1405/CityEvents/Readme.md

-JUST FOR REMIND - ONLY IF START NEW PROJECT
+# UST FOR REMIND - ONLY IF START NEW PROJECT

 bash
 # Initialize Alembic with async support